 - Understand what characteristics make you stand out from your competition.
 What makes you an expert?

-- Look for job postings on companies’ websites and on dedicated job-listing websites.
+- Look for job postings on companies’ websites and on dedicated job websites.
 (That’s a given.)

-- Allow potential employers to find you, even if you aren’t looking for your job, so serendipity can occur.
+- Allow potential employers to find you even when you aren’t looking for your job, so serendipity can occur.

 - Consider whether you’ll need to move to the locations that have the job openings you seek.